Few vehicle problems are as perplexing as having a key stuck in the ignition.

 Is Your Key Stuck In The Ignition?
 Don’t Try To Force It

-Applying more pressure is never the solution to a key being stuck in the ignition.
+Applying additional force is never the solution to a key being stuck in the ignition.
 This will only lead to it breaking, meaning you’ll have to call a locksmith or use a specialty tool to dig it out.

-Instead, pause for a moment and double-check that your car is in Park, that your steering wheel lock isn’t activated, and that you’re not in auxiliary mode.
+Instead, pause for a moment and double-check that your car is in Park, that your steering wheel lock isn’t engaged, and that you’re not in auxiliary mode.

 Otherwise, you must ascertain if the issue stems from the key or the ignition cylinder.